Jahannam: Punishments

 Hadiths introduce punishments, reasons and revelations not mentioned in the Quran.
-In both Quranic verses and hadiths, "the Fire" is "a gruesome place of punishment that is always contrasted with Jannah, "the Garden" (paradise).
-Whatever characteristic "the Garden offered, the Fire usually offered the opposite conditions."
+In both Quranic verses and hadiths, "the Fire" is "a gruesome place of punishment that is always contrasted with Jannah, "the Garden" (paradise); its characteristics were usually the opposite of what "the Garden" had."
 Several hadith describes a part of hell that is extremely cold rather than hot, known as Zamhareer.

-According to Bukhari, lips are cut by scissors.
-Other traditions added flogging.
-An Uyghur manuscript also mentions drowning, stoning and falling from heights.
 Based on hadiths, the sinners are thought to carry signs in accordance with their sins.

 Inmates and their sins

 Hadith describe types of sinners populating hell.
-Seven sins doom a person to Hell, according to reports of as-Saheehayn, (i.e. the reports of the two most esteemed Sunni hadith collections: al-Bukhaari and Muslim): "Associating others with Allah (shirk or idolatry); witchcraft; killing a soul whom Allah has forbidden us to kill, except in cases dictated by Islamic law; consuming orphans' wealth; consuming riba (usury); fleeing from the battlefield; and slandering chaste, innocent women."
+Seven sins doom a person to hell, according to reports of as-Saheehayn, (i.e. the reports of the two most esteemed Sunni hadith collections: al-Bukhaari and Muslim): "Associating others with Allah (shirk or idolatry); witchcraft; killing a soul whom Allah has forbidden us to kill, consuming orphans' wealth; consuming riba (usury); fleeing from the battlefield; and slandering chaste, innocent women."